-Other than the fact that mom and dad are around a lot – studies have shown that those are the first words babies utter because of the repeating sounds in them.
-In fact, most countries have very simple words with repeating sounds for naming mom and dad, and sometimes even grandpa and grandma.
+Other than the fact that mom and dad are around a lot, studies have shown that those are the first words babies utter because of the repeating sounds in them.
+In fact, most languages have very simple words with repeating sounds for naming mom and dad, and sometimes even grandpa and grandma.

-Newborns’ brain scans show increased activity when babies listened to made-up words with repeating sounds like “mubaba”.
+A study showed that newborns’ brain scans show increased activity when babies listened to made-up words with repeating sounds like “mubaba”.
 When they listened to words with non-adjacent repetition, like “bamuba”, they showed no distinctive responses.
 This suggests that babies recognize repetitive sounds more easily, and that’s why words like “mama” or “dada” are easy to learn and vocalize.

-Language development is complex and it begins significantly before those first words.
-At around eight weeks, cooing and babbling begins, symbolizing a baby’s first formal attempts at vocalizing.
-These sounds are especially welcome because they serve as a way of letting caregivers know that they are ready to learn, their vocalizations convey interest.
+Language development is complex and it begins significantly before a baby’s first words.
+At around eight weeks, cooing and babbling begin, symbolizing a baby’s first formal attempts at vocalizing.
+These sounds are especially welcome because they serve as a way of letting caregivers know that they are ready to learn; their vocalizations convey interest.

 At five months, babies usually copy the sounds you make, the laughs, or even your gestures.
 And around six or eight months, babies mix consonants with vowels to make babbling sounds, like “ma ma ma” or “ga ga ga” This is around the time when “mama” and “dada” come in, but it’s usually not until the first year when those words are used intentionally.
 Actually, around 12 or 14 months is when toddlers can say a few words and know what they mean.